alexferrari88/sfdx-runtimes-exporter/README.md

   -o, --output=(csv|json|S3|dynamoDB)                                               [default: json] where do you want to
                                                                                     output the results

+  -t, --threshold=threshold                                                         return the tests execution time to
+                                                                                    only those above the threshold (in
+                                                                                    milliseconds)

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org